Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 ### Step 0
 Record multicolor and calcium data
 Move the multicolor imaging folder in the calcium imaging "brainscanner" folder
+* Only necessary if you are trying to label calcium data using multicolor data

 ### Step 1
 #### S1a